Math and computing competitions

 The Canadian Computing Competition provides Canadian high school students with an opportunity to test their ability in designing, understanding, and implementing algorithms.
 While it is not an admission requirement, we encourage you to participate if you’re interested in programming and problem-solving, and especially if you’ve applied to Computer Science or to Computing and Financial Management.

-If you've applied and enrolled in Mathematical Physics, Physics, Physics and Astronomy, or Life Physics, you could be eligible for a scholarship (reduced tuition) valued at up to $5,000 by participating in the Sir Isaac Newton Physics Contest.
+If you've applied and enrolled in Mathematical Physics, Physics, Physics and Astronomy, or Biological and Medical Physics you could be eligible for a scholarship (reduced tuition) valued at up to $5,000 by participating in the Sir Isaac Newton Physics Contest.
 Any student in the world can participate.
 Results will be used for scholarship purposes only and will not influence admission decisions.

 Any student in the world can participate and top scoring students from Canada and the United States will receive a limited-edition plaque featuring an element from our Timeline of the Elements poster.
 If you're in Grade 11 and want to practice for the Chem13 News exam, the Avogadro exam is great preparation.